rhdunn/xquery-intellij-plugin/docs/XPath 1.0 as 2.0 EBNF Grammar.md

 1. Split `AxisName` into `ForwardAxis` and `ReverseAxis`, and combine the keywords with the `::` token.
 1. Moved `NodeTest` from `Step` to `AxisSpecifier`.
 1. Renamed `AbbreviatedAxisSpecifier` to `AbbrevForwardStep`.
+1. Added the `ForwardStep` symbol from XPath 2.0.

 __Filter Expressions__
 1. Moved `Predicate*` from `FilterExpr` into a `PredicateList` symbol.